FF-Plugins-Archive/FF_LibHaru/README.md

 * <b>LibHaru - Close Document</b>

 # IMPORTANT
-In order to insert images to PDF files in runtime, you have to do these changes for your textures. <br />
+In order to insert images to PDF files in runtime, you have to do these changes for your textures.
+Because currently DXT texture aren't supported in runtime.
+But you can use them for editor-only projects.<br />
 Runtime imported textures are generally transient PF_B8G8R8A8 without compression.
 They can work without problem. <br />
 * Texture Group as UI
 * MipGen Settings as NoMipMaps